jenkins-x/jx-docs/content/architecture/build-packs.md

 ## Overriding steps

 Rather like classes in languages like Java you can override steps in a Pipeline YAML from a base Pipeline YAML.
-This lets you reuse the steps in a base pipeline's lifecycle then add your own additional steps.
+This lets you reuse the steps in a base pipeline's life cycle then add your own additional steps.

 By default any steps you define are added after the base pipeline YAML steps like in [this example](https://github.com/jenkins-x/jx/blob/0520fe3d9740cbcb1cc9754e173fe7726219f58e/pkg/jx/cmd/test_data/step_buildpack_apply/inheritence/pipeline.yaml#L7).

 You can add steps before the base pipeline steps using the `preSteps: ` property like [this example](https://github.com/jenkins-x/jx/blob/0520fe3d9740cbcb1cc9754e173fe7726219f58e/pkg/jx/cmd/test_data/step_buildpack_apply/inheritence2/pipeline.yaml#L6)

-If you want to completely replace all the steps from a base pipeline for a particular lifecycle you can use `replace: true` like in [this example](https://github.com/jenkins-x/jx/blob/0520fe3d9740cbcb1cc9754e173fe7726219f58e/pkg/jx/cmd/test_data/step_buildpack_apply/inheritence2/pipeline.yaml#L11-L14)
+If you want to completely replace all the steps from a base pipeline for a particular life cycle you can use `replace: true` like in [this example](https://github.com/jenkins-x/jx/blob/0520fe3d9740cbcb1cc9754e173fe7726219f58e/pkg/jx/cmd/test_data/step_buildpack_apply/inheritence2/pipeline.yaml#L11-L14)

 ## Example Pipeline